Limb Symmetry Index: Chasing Equal Function

 The LSI value is expressed as a percentage – the affected limb value as a percentage of the unaffected limb value.
 This value could represent numerous qualities such as strength in a particular muscle (e.g. the quadriceps) or performance in a hop test (e.g. single-leg vertical jump).

-Since it’s an easy to calculate, inexpensive and flexible objective measure of limb symmetry that can be used for different tests throughout a rehabilitation protocol, there’s no surprise it’s so commonly used within clinical practice.
+As it’s an easy-to-calculate, inexpensive and flexible objective measure of limb symmetry that can be used for different tests throughout a rehabilitation protocol, there’s no surprise it’s so commonly used within clinical practice.

 Therefore, the aims of this Blog Post are to highlight the key considerations from peer-reviewed literature that practitioners should be aware of when using LSI’s in their everyday practice